 Silodosin (By mouth)

-Treats an enlarged prostate (also called benign prostatic hyperplasia or BPH).
+Treats problems caused by an enlarged prostate (benign prostatic hyperplasia, or BPH).
 This medicine is an alpha-blocker.

 RapafloThere may be other brand names for this medicine.